Brayden Narveson: Green Bay Packers

 Narveson was claimed off waivers by the Green Bay Packers on August 28, 2024.
 Narveson was named the starting kicker after Greg Joseph was released a few hours after Narveson was signed.
 In his NFL debut, he made both extra points and three of four field goal attempts (31, 23, 26) but missed from 43 off of the right upright in the 34–29 loss to the Philadelphia Eagles in Week 1.
-In Week 4, against the Minnesota Vikings, Narveson missed both field goal attempts (37, 49) which resulted in their 31–29 loss.
+In Week 4, against the Minnesota Vikings, Narveson missed both field goal attempts (37, 49) which contributed to their 31–29 loss.
 The next week, he rebounded by making all of his extra point attempts as well as his only field goal attempt as the Packers beat the Los Angeles Rams 24-19.
 In Week 6, his last game with the Packers, Narveson converted 2 of 3 field goal attempts and all four extra point attempts.

 On October 16, 2024, after missing 5 of his 17 field goal attempts, the Packers released Narveson in favor of Brandon McManus.